rachel170/tp/docs/UserGuide.md

 1. Enter the Home Command into the command bar as per the example.
 ![Main Mode](images/home_init.png)

-1. You should now see the list of orange decks in the home screen.
+1. You should now see the list of orange decks in the Main Mode.
 ![Main Mode](images/home_success.png)

 <div markdown="block" class="alert alert-warning">

 :warning: Things to note:

-* It can only be activated from the card screen to navigate back to home.
+* It can only be activated from the card screen to navigate back to Main Mode.
 * No additional inputs should be added behind the home command.

 </div>